akunihiro/academic-kickstart/content/publication/gluc-curc-inactive.md

 +++
-title = "Curcumin, but not curcumin-glucuronide, inhibits Smad-signaling in TGFβ-dependent bone metastatic breast cancer cells and is locally enriched in bone" date = 2018-07-28T11:41:49-07:00 draft = false
+title = "Curcumin, but not curcumin-glucuronide, inhibits Smad-signaling in TGFβ-dependent bone metastatic breast cancer cells and is enriched in bone compared to other tissues" date = 2018-07-28T11:41:49-07:00 draft = false